Pablo Rodriguez (Canadian politician): Early life and career

+Rodriguez was initially drawn to politics after his father took him to hear René Lévesque victory speech in 1976.
+He joined the Quebec Liberal Party youth wing at age 16 eventually becoming vice-president serving along side Mario Dumont.
+When Dumont left the youth commission, Rodriguez was one of the few members within the commission who stayed with the party.
+During the 1995 referendum campaign on Quebec independence, he was a youth spokesperson for the No camp.
+Rodriguez was the Past President of the Quebec wing of the Liberal Party of Canada.

-Throughout his career, Rodriguez has dedicated much of his time to humanitarian causes.
-His work particularly focused on helping developing countries and the eradication of poverty.
-He was the Vice President of Oxfam Québec from 2000 to 2004.
+Rodriguez has a degree in business administration from the University of Sherbrooke, worked in public affairs and international development for a Montreal-based NGO, Club 2/3.
+He was the Vice President of Oxfam Québec from 2000 to 2004 after it was merged with Club 2/3.

-Federal politics
+Federal politics (2004–2025)

 Opposition MP

 Rodriguez was elected as a Liberal to the House of Commons of Canada for the Quebec riding of Honoré-Mercier in 2004, 2006 and 2008.
 For most of his first stint in Parliament, he was the only Liberal representing a riding in eastern Montreal, a longstanding stronghold for the Bloc Québecois.

 Rodriguez was chair of the Standing Committee on Official Languages, the Official Opposition’s Critic for of the Francophonie and Official Languages, and Critic for Public Works and Government Services Canada.
 He has served on many committees of the House of Commons, including the Committee of Canadian Heritage, Official Languages and the Public Accounts Committee.